Buying a Topographical Survey: Everything You Need to Know

-Once you’ve decided to instruct a topographical surveyor to complete a survey, the process is relatively straightforward.
+Once you’ve decided to instruct a topographical surveyor to complete a land survey, the process is relatively straightforward.

 It all starts with a discussion where we’ll ask you about your site, what you want to achieve and how you’re planning to go about it.
-From there, we’ll be able to help you determine the level of detail your survey will need to go into.
+From there, we’ll be able to help you determine the level of detail your land survey will need to go into.

 When necessary, they’ll also gather data from external sources (like the Ordnance Survey or the Local Authority) either before or after your site visit.

-When they’ve gathered the data, your surveyor will use it to create AutoCAD drawings (also sent to you as a PDF).
+When they’ve gathered the data, your land surveyor will use it to create AutoCAD drawings (also sent to you as a PDF).
 Depending on the needs of your site and scheme, these can include:

 - 2D drawings that resemble conventional maps